MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ```

 > [!NOTE]
-> This method must be called before App Center start.
-If the method is not called before start every time, the update track is by default public.
+> This method can only be called before the `AppCenter.Start` method call.
+Changes to the update track are not persisted when the application process restarts, and so if the method is not always called before the `AppCenter.Start` call, it will be public, by default.

 When the app is in foreground (after `Distribute.setUpdateTrack(UpdateTrack.PRIVATE);` and `AppCenter.start`), a browser window opens to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.